crockwell/Cap3D/text-to-3D/shap-e/README.md

 # Generate Test Images using Shap-E

 ## Usage
 1. Install with `pip install -e .`.
 Please make sure you download the shap-E code from this repo as there are modifications compared to the original repo.
+Additionally, you need to install [Pytorch3D](https://github.com/facebookresearch/pytorch3d) to render images via `stf` mode.
+You can skip installing Pytorch3D to generate meshes, while it is needed to calculate final numbers.

 2. Download finetuned checkpoint from https://huggingface.co/datasets/tiange/Cap3D/tree/main/our_finetuned_models, and move it to `model_ckpts`.
 ```